CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 No user event data or identifiers are currently exposed to AI models.

+**Applicability of German Works Council (Betriebsrat)**
+Since Commanders AI does not analyse user behaviour, profile individuals, or process any data that could be used to monitor employees, it does not fall under the category of technical monitoring systems defined in §87(1)6 BetrVG.
+If the scope of Commanders AI were to expand in the future to process event-level or behavioural data, this would be documented and communicated accordingly.

 #### 3.5.
 EU AI Act Compliance

 Commanders AI falls under the **low-risk category** as defined by the European AI Act.\
 It provides only configuration assistance and suggestions, with **no autonomous or irreversible decisions**.\
 This means that the existing measures already described (transparency, human oversight, governance, EU hosting) ensure full compliance with the obligations applicable to low-risk AI systems.

+#### 3.6.
+Summary for DPOs, Datenschutz and Works Councils

+This section summarises the key compliance questions typically required by DPOs and German Works Councils (§87 BetrVG).

+**Which AI models are used?**
+Commanders Act uses advanced Large Language Models (LLMs) selected for reliability and compliance.
+For security and contractual reasons, we do not publicly disclose individual model names or vendors.
+All models operate under the strict EU hosting, GDPR and AI Act rules described on this page.

+**What data do the models have access to?**
+Only configuration-level metadata and user-provided prompts are sent to AI models, such as:
+– tag names, cookie descriptions, segment descriptions
+– transformation formulas
+– structural metadata
+AI models never access event payloads, user identifiers, behavioural data, nor customer databases.

+**Where is the AI hosted?**
+All processing related to Commanders AI is fully hosted within the European Union.
+No data leaves the EU at any stage.

+**What data is used to train the models?**
+No customer data is ever used to train or fine-tune any model.
+All models are pre-trained by their providers on public or generic corpora only.

 ## 4. AI Model Governance and Updates